harshraj152003/swiggy-clone-react/README.md

-# My First React Project:🍔 A Food Ordering App UI Clone
+# 🍔 My React Food Delivery App

 This project is my initial practice with **React.js**.
 It's a UI clone of a food delivery application, built to help me learn and apply fundamental React concepts.